zoubohao/Deepurify/README.md

 conda activate deepurify
 pip install torch==2.1.0 torchvision==0.16.0 torchaudio==2.1.0 --index-url https://download.pytorch.org/whl/cu121
 ```
-Please download the PyTorch version for your CUDA version.
+Please download the right PyTorch version for your CUDA version.

 #### 2. SECOND STEP (Install Codes of Deepurify)
 After preparing the environment, the code of Deepurify can be installed via pip simply.
 ```
 conda activate deepurify
-pip install Deepurify==2.4.2
+pip install Deepurify==2.4.3
 ```
 This installation will run for around 10 minutes.